inpsyde/composer-asset-compiler/README.md

 Unless very special cases it is suggested to do **not keep the lock file under version control**.

-The reason is that if built assets for a package are not kept under version control (an that's likely the case otherwise the compiler makes no sense for that package) if lock file is found the building process for that package assets would not take place, and the package at the end of installation process will have no built assets.
+The reason is that if built assets for a package are not kept under version control (an that's likely the case otherwise the compiler makes no sense for that package) if the lock file is found the building process for that package assets would not take place, and the package at the end of installation process will have no built assets.